fbpellas/fbpellas.github.io/README.md

 ### Deploy

-- Commit and push your changes to `develop` branch
+- Commit and push your changes to `main` branch
 - Then run `npm run deploy`
+- It will create a commit in `master` branch

 ### Contribute

 - This project is considered complete from a content perspective but the code quality can drastically be improved.
 For instance by breaking `App.tsx` file down into several components, as well as turning the `renderSomething` functions into their own components, TypeScript typings can be used more frequently, etc. Unit tests are lacking as well.
 Long story short it has been implemented quickly as a hackathon.
 For all these reasons, only [Issues](https://github.com/fbpellas/fbpellas.github.io/issues) about the actual website (e.g. content, bugs, etc.) are welcomed.
 No issues about the code is welcomed yet.
 Thank you!

+### License

+This repository having no license is not an oversight.
+Please read more about it [here](https://choosealicense.com/no-permission/)